-Sharon Vickers, the manager of this highly successful branch has worked in estate agency in Lydney for over 20 years and has a wealth of experience of the local property market.
+Rosalind Levy, the manager of this highly successful branch has worked in estate agency for over 20 years and has a wealth of experience of the local property market.

-Along with her established team Sharon delights in operating as personal and professional estate agents in Lydney.
+Along with her established team, Rosalind delights in operating as personal and professional estate agents in Lydney.